-- 1. Places of religious worship - 2.
-Minister occupied parsonages - 3.
-Land and improvements used for summer camps attended by members - 4.
-Meeting halls and social centers used by its members - 5.
-Outdoor recreation areas held for use by its members
+- 1. Places of religious worship; - A minister-occupied parsonage, co-located on the same parcel as a place of religious worship or a directly adjacent parcel; - 3.
+Land and improvements used for summer camps attended by members; - 4.
+Meeting halls and social centers used by its members; - 5.
+Outdoor recreation areas held for use by its members;

 A common example of property that needs to be on the tax roll is vacant land held for future expansion on which no religious activities occur.
 This type of property cannot be considered to be occupied by the institution of religion and must be taxed.
-Other examples of taxable institution-owned property include property that is leased to or used by another individual or business for a non-religious purpose, residential housing held by a church but not used as a parsonage, and acreage utilized as farm land.
+Other examples of taxable church-owned property include property that is leased to or used by another individual or business for a non-religious purpose, residential housing held by a church but not used as a parsonage, and acreage utilized as farmland.